opennvm/nvmkv-java/README.md

 Value value = Value.get(value_len);
 ByteBuffer data = value.getByteBuffer();

-// Put stuff into the data ByteBuffer.
+// Put stuff into the data ByteBuffer...

-api.put(key, value);
+// Write the key/value pair into the pool. pool.put(key, value);

 // Make sure you free the allocated value memory as this is not memory managed
 // by the JVM!